No Heat? Call Total Air Immediately!

 - Blower Issues

-If your furnace doesn’t seem to produce enough heat, first check the thermostat’s setting to make sure it’s on the “Heat” mode and that you have the right temperature programmed.
-After you’ve confirmed that the thermostat is set properly, you may also want to check the air filter, to make sure it isn’t clogged and has been replaced recently.
-If you’ve performed this troubleshooting and your furnace continues to run and produce no heat, then you have a bigger problem.
+If your furnace doesn’t seem to produce enough heat, first check the thermostat’s setting to make sure it’s on the “Heat” mode and that you have the right temperature set on it or programmed in.
+After you’ve confirmed that the thermostat is set properly, you may also want to check the air filter to make sure it isn’t clogged.
+Replace the air filter if any build up is visible.
+If you’ve performed this troubleshooting and your furnace continues to run but produce no heat, then you have a bigger problem.

 Furnace blower issues create “no heat” situations and may indicate a problem with a furnace switch or heat exchanger (see next point).
 If this is your problem, you will need to call a Total Air heating and cooling professional to assess the furnace for a repair or replacement.